-Benjamin Angulo is an Associate in Tyson & Mendes’ San Francisco office.
+Benjamin Angulo is an Associate in Tyson & Mendes’ Northern California office.
 His practice includes commercial litigation and general liability matters.

 Mr. Angulo has extensive experience defending a variety of legal matters throughout California, including business disputes, personal injury actions, complex real estate professional liability, and even claims arising from transactions regarding horses.
 Mr. Angulo successfully helped clients involved in public works projects recover damages stemming from breach of contract claims in addition to negligence and indemnity allegations.